edeuble/hello-world/README.md

 # hello-world
 I am new to this.
-I am a mechanic that quit hiis job to travel the us full time with his wife.
+I am a mechanic that quit his job to travel the US full time with his wife.